berkeley-scf/scf-databases-2025/session2.md

     on Q.questionid = A.questionid \
     where A.creationdate is NULL

-# Note no right outer join in SQLite so here we reverse order of answers and questions \
+# Note no right outer join in SQLite so here we would need to reverse order of answers and questions if done in SQLite.
 select * from questions Q right outer join answers A \
     on Q.questionid = A.questionid \
     where Q.creationdate is NULL